tape-tv/music_ids/README.md

     $ gem install music_ids

 ## Usage
-(See API docs at <http://www.rubydoc.info/gems/music_ids> for more details including links to the relevant ID specifications)
+(See API docs at <http://www.rubydoc.info/gems/music_ids> for more details including links to the relevant ID specifications.)

 ```ruby
 require 'music_ids'